VCTLabs/vct-espressobin-bsp-platform/README.rst

   $ repo sync

-At the end of the above commands you have all the metadata you need to start building with poky and meta-oe on fido branches.
+At the end of the above commands you have all the metadata you need to start building with poky and meta-oe on dunfell branches.

 To start a simple image build for a espressobin Devices iMX6 nitrogen board::

   $ cd oe-core
   $ source ./oe-init-build-env build-dir  # you choose name of build-dir
-  $ ${EDITOR} conf/local.conf             # set MACHINE to espressobin (mainline kernel)
+  $ ${EDITOR} conf/local.conf             # set MACHINE to espressobin (mainline kernel) or espressobin-v5 (vendor kernel)
   $ bitbake core-image-minimal